yuqiii-wang/KnowledgeNotes/languages/python/cuda.md

 * `Failed to dlopen libcuda.so`

 `libcuda.so.1` is a symlink to a file that is specific to the version of your NVIDIA drivers.
 It may be pointing to the wrong version or it may not exist.

+* Could not open cuda

+Use `navidia-smi` to check if Python is running on GPU.
+Nvidia GPU manager often automatically kills gpu-python process for inactivity.

+A common solution is to reboot your computer.